-The 35-acre (68-rai) area of Chatuchak is home Read More...
+The 14-hectare area of Chatuchak is home to more than 8,000 market Read More...

 Doi Tung Shop

-This well-established brand is better known for its coffee than its fascinating lineup of handmade crafts – actually the cornerstone of the brand.
+This well-established brand is better known for its coffee than its fascinating lineup of handmade crafts, even though they're actually the cornerstone of the brand.
 Instead of pure function, Doi Tung crafts sport contemporary designs that feel resolutely Thai yet blend in with western-style homes, whether home accessories, hand-woven carpets, ceramics, mulberry paper stationery, or apparel.

 Koh Kret Pottery

 This manmade island just north of Bangkok is home to ethnic Mon people, who are renowned for their exceptional pottery skills.
 But unlike northern Thailand's celadon ware or stoneware, Koh Kret's earthenware pottery has simple forms and a rather down-to-earth appeal, which goes very well as a decorative piece in the garden.

 On Koh Kret, you can watch the craftsmen at work or try to make your own pottery at one of the many studios around the island.
 The best way to explore Koh Kret, though, is to go on a cycling tour.
 You'll find yourself in another world, and it'll be difficult to imagine the city is just 20 minutes away by boat.

 - Location: Ko Kret, Pak Kret District, Nonthaburi 11120, Thailand